 The ingenuity underlying health care fraud in America is almost boundless.
 A recent bust of a scam in Southern California is a prime example.
-In the first week of February, federal agents arrested four persons for fleecing two benefit plans out of a combined $22 million of which $3 million came from an affiliate of the International Longshore and Warehouse Union (ILWU).
+In the first week of February, federal agents arrested four persons for fleecing two benefit plans out of a combined $22 million of which $3 million came from one jointly sponsored by the International Longshore and Warehouse Union (ILWU) and the Pacific Maritime Association.
 The defendants – James Nate Bell, Regina Piehl, Michael Edwards and Sara Samhat – had been indicted on January 29 by a Santa Ana federal grand jury for collecting insurance reimbursements based on unnecessary compound cream prescriptions.
 The actions follow an ongoing probe by the FBI, the IRS, the Defense Department, and the Labor Department’s Office of Inspector General and Employee Benefits Security Administration.

 The last decade has been rife with health plan fraud.
 In the Chicago area, for example, Dr. Richard Kolbusz received $2.6 million in phony claims from Medicare and private insurers for skin care treatments.
 In New Jersey, United Auto Workers local official Sergio Acosta and insurance broker Lawrence Ackerman teamed up to market health plans nationwide to persons they knew were ineligible for coverage, in the process costing a Blue Cross/Blue Shield affiliate and a union benefit plan a combined $6.6 million.
 And apropos of the current Southern California case, David Gomez, a member of an ILWU local in Los Angeles, along with another defendant, billed a union-sponsored health care fund for nonexistent or questionable chiropractic services totaling at least $3 million.
 Each of these schemes resulted in criminal convictions.
 And the list is far from comprehensive.